Varshashrama801/awesome-reticulum/README.md

 ## Network Stack

 * [markqvist / Reticulum](https://github.com/markqvist/Reticulum) - The cryptography-based networking stack for building unstoppable networks with LoRa, Packet Radio, WiFi and everything in between.
-* [markqvist / LXMF](https://github.com/markqvist/LXMF) - A simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
-* [markqvist / LXST](https://github.com/markqvist/LXST) - LXST is a simple and flexible real-time streaming format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
 * [ion232 / reticulum-zig](https://github.com/ion232/reticulum-zig) - An implementation of Reticulum in Zig targeting operating systems and embedded devices.
 * [attermann / microReticulum](https://github.com/attermann/microReticulum) - Port of Reticulum Network Stack to C++ specifically but not exclusively targeting 32-bit and better MCUs.
 * [BeechatNetworkSystemsLtd / Reticulum-rs](https://github.com/BeechatNetworkSystemsLtd/Reticulum-rs) - Reticulum Networking Stack implementation written in Rust.
 * [Networks / Reticulum-Go](https://git.quad4.io/Networks/Reticulum-Go) - A Go implementation of the Reticulum Network Stack.
 * [sergst83 / reticulum-network-stack](https://github.com/sergst83/reticulum-network-stack) - An implementation of Reticulum network stack in Java.
 * [int32 / reticulum_ex](https://codeberg.org/int32/reticulum_ex) - An implementation of the Reticulum Network Stack in elixir.
 This implementation is a work in progress and is definitely not ready for day to day use.

+## Application-Layer Protocols

+* [markqvist / LXMF](https://github.com/markqvist/LXMF) - A simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
+* [markqvist / LXST](https://github.com/markqvist/LXST) - LXST is a simple and flexible real-time streaming format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.

 ## Node Firmware